peter88213/StyleSwitcher/docs/index.md

 ### Please note:

 If this extension is to be of any use to you, you must understand the concept of document templates and styles.
-If this seems new to you, please launch the OpenOffice/LibreOffice help function first, and search for the appropriate keyword there.
-You will get a pretty good explanation of the principle and how it is applied.
+If this seems new to you, you might want to take a look at this [introduction on the OpenOffice wiki](https://wiki.openoffice.org/wiki/Documentation/OOoAuthors_User_Manual/Writer_Guide/Introduction_to_Styles).

 This extension requires three document templates to be located in the __template__ folder of the user profile: